 I have personally met with representatives of native title claimants' groups across Australia and I have listened to their issues, their concerns and their hopes.
 Aboriginal people have a right to object if they believe their native title rights are at risk, especially by extinguishment, and they should be heard.
 Importantly, Labor has blocked the government's attempt to give itself unfettered power over Indigenous Land Use Agreements.
 We have insisted on amendments that make sure that control rests with native title holders, not politicians in Canberra.
-This is about respecting the decisions of Aboriginal and Torres Strait Islander people and giving certainty to the agreements that native title holders have entered into.
-16
+This is about respecting the decisions of Aboriginal and Torres Strait Islander people and giving certainty to the agreements that native title holders have entered into.xvi

-Dodson assured the Senate that his side of the chamber would be 'informed by the views of the native title claimants and owners across Australia, rather than just by the views of the powerful and privileged'17.
+Dodson assured the Senate that his side of the chamber would be 'informed by the views of the native title claimants and owners across Australia, rather than just by the views of the powerful and privileged'xvii.
 These views on complex legal and policy issues can be sought without being channelled through one Indigenous advisory body.
 But such a body might play a useful co-ordinating role.
-Perhaps the way forward is to set up a Parliamentary Joint Committee on Aboriginal and Torres Strait Islander Affairs which would develop a working relationship with the peak Aboriginal and Islander advisory bodies.
-18
+Perhaps the way forward is to set up a Parliamentary Joint Committee on Aboriginal and Torres Strait Islander Affairs which would develop a working relationship with the peak Aboriginal and Islander advisory bodies.xviii

-Responding Generously but Thoughtfully to the Uluru Statement from the Heart
+Responding generously but thoughtfully to the Uluru Statement from the Heart

-The consultations conducted in Indigenous communities under the auspices and with the financial support of the Referendum Council have yielded a constant message that Indigenous Australians want substantive constitutional change and not just symbolic
+The consultations conducted in Indigenous communities under the auspices and with the financial support of the Referendum Council have yielded a constant message that Indigenous Australians want substantive constitutional change and not just symbolic or minimalist change.
+In the past, I have proposed changes which I think would lead to substantive reform and which are achievable, were they attractive to Indigenous leaders.